Xmarmalade/alisthelper/README.md

 ![](https://img.shields.io/github/stars/Xmarmalade/alisthelper?style=for-the-badge)
 ![](https://img.shields.io/github/issues/Xmarmalade/alisthelper?style=for-the-badge&color=9C27B0)

-Alist Helper is an application developed using Flutter, designed to simplify the use of the desktop version of alist.
-It can manage alist, allowing you to easily start and stop the alist program.
+Alist Helper is an application developed using Flutter, designed to simplify the use of the desktop version of alist/openlist.
+It can manage alist/openlist, allowing you to easily start and stop the alist/openlist program.

-*Maintainer needed for the macOS part of the code.
-No new macOS-related changes or updates will be accepted until volunteers.*
+Wait, not only alist/openlist, alisthelper also supports rclone management, mounting alist/openlist as a hard drive for use.

 ### Screenshots
 | ![image](https://github.com/Xmarmalade/alisthelper/assets/16839488/5b77df3a-8b07-40e4-adc5-9f0907f6a3f9) | ![image](https://github.com/Xmarmalade/alisthelper/assets/16839488/5a85db81-de92-4362-8c01-73e89482dcb7) |